 - Attorney: $145,000 starting and up (7 years) 6

 In addition to lesser business revenues than other professions, vets have a higher cost of goods associated with doing business.
+Marketing to veterinarians is a rising cost.
 They have to purchase a veterinary practice website.
 And what percent do they get to keep after taxes (net income/profit)?
 Veterinary hospitals, when compared to other professional practices, have lower profit margins in addition to the veterinarians having lower salaries.
 Here are some examples of the average profit margins generated in different professions:

 Veterinarians have very stressful jobs leading to a the highest rate of suicide of any other medical profession.
 Have a look at this UK study on the incidence of suicide in veterinarians.